 “Was not Abraham our father justified by works when he offered up his son Isaac on the altar?….
 Abraham believed God, and it was counted to him as righteousness – and he was called a friend of God (James 2:21–23).”

 So it’s likely that Jesus isn’t your friend.
-It’s possible, but only if you’ve put every meaningful human relationship, yielded up every personal goal and interest, and given up the right to a life of self-directed comfort.
+It’s possible, but only if you’ve put every meaningful human relationship in second place, yielded up every personal goal and interest, and given up the right to a life of self-directed comfort.

 If you haven’t, then you aren’t Jesus’ friend.